On taking the plunge—and being vulnerable

 Thomas Rode on Plain Units

-"I'm proud that Plain Units wants to hook up with an older gentleman like me.
-Apparently, I can still inspire and motivate, which makes me happy.
+"I'm glad you want to hook up with an older gentleman like me.
+I can still inspire and motivate, which makes me happy.

-Like me, Plain Units plunges wholeheartedly into things and sees them from a slightly deeper perspective.
-Considering the state of things in the world and constructively thinking about durability, recycling, and repair, they only use the resources they need.
-Why sew an extra spare button in the trousers when they're rarely used?
-It's a small but essential, sympathetic and well-seen detail—a call to being conscious.
-I sincerely appreciate that."
+I like that you see things from a deeper perspective, think about the state of things, and constructively think about durability, recycling, and repair—like not including a spare button in the trousers when people rarely use them.
+It's a small but well-thought detail—a call to being conscious.
+And I appreciate that."

 I want to be able to be vulnerable—but I'm not sure I can.
 I've been vulnerable so rarely in my life.